pfandzelter/openwhisk/README.md

         -PdockerImagePrefix=$WSK_IMAGE_PREFIX \
         -PdockerImageTag=$WSK_IMAGE_TAG \
         -PdockerRegistry=$WSK_IMAGE_REGISTRY \
+        -PdockerPlatform=linux/arm64 \
         -PdockerBuildArgs="WSK_IMAGE_PREFIX=$WSK_IMAGE_PREFIX WSK_IMAGE_TAG=$WSK_IMAGE_TAG WSK_IMAGE_REGISTRY=$WSK_IMAGE_REGISTRY"
     ```

+    Change the platform to `linux/amd64` for amd64.
     You should now have the runtime image in your repository.

 1. If you want, you can close your development container now: